 The problem I see with your circuit is that you are charging your battery with a 15V rectangular wave with no peak current limiting other than the internal resistance of the 15V supply and the battery (and the 1.5milliohm shunt).
 Therefore you will get very high peak currents, which will probably damage the battery, and perhaps other components too.
 You need to change the circuit so that the battery is charged in such a way that the peak current limited to a suitable value.
 There are two ways to do this:

-2. Smooth the PWM output using an inductor and flyback diode.
+1. Run the mosfet in the linear mode, by feeding it from an analog output pin followed by an RC network to smooth the PWM.
+Ramp the PWM up slowly, monitoring the current, until you reach the desired maximum charging current.
+The mosfet will dissipate a lot of power, so it will need a good heatsink, and the circuit will not be very efficient.2.
+Smooth the PWM output using an inductor and flyback diode.
 You will need to increase the PWM frequency to a much higher value in order to use a low enough value of inductor for this to be feasible.
 The advantage of this approach is that it doesn't waste a lot of power.
 However, because of the higher switching frequency, you may need to use a mosfet driver in order to keep the mosfet switching losses low, otherwise you will need a heatsink again.

 If you were to change the circuit to use high side switching (which will be easier of you use a mosfet driver chip), then you could monitor the battery voltage as well, which will help you tell when charging is complete.